 Class P (B8) Article 4 Direction

-Scroll down for more information, Frequently Asked Questions and how to respond.
+Scroll down for more information and Frequently Asked Questions.

 The government has introduced new regulations that broaden the range of premises that can be converted or demolished and replaced by residential use without the need for a planning application.
 This is known as ‘permitted development’ (PD).